Beechcraft Twin Bonanza: Development

 The military version of the Twin Bonanza, The L-23 Seminole.

-The Twin Bonanza was first flown on November 15, 1949 after rapid development, begun only in April of that year.
-The aircraft was first designed to use Franklin engines with superchargers, but engine company owner Preston Tucker diverted all of its aviation resources to support his ill-fated Tucker 48 automobile project, and the aircraft was hastily modified to accept the Lycoming GO-435.
-However, the engine nacelles were not redesigned to fit the smaller Lycoming, creating unusually generous internal clearances that facilitate engine maintenance.
+The Twin Bonanza was first flown on November 15, 1949, after rapid development, begun only in April of that year.
+The aircraft was first designed to use Franklin engines with superchargers, but the engine company owner, Preston Tucker, diverted all of its aviation resources to support his ill-fated Tucker 48 automobile project.
+The aircraft was hastily modified to accept the Lycoming GO-435, but the engine nacelles were not redesigned to fit the smaller Lycoming, creating unusually generous internal clearances that facilitate engine maintenance.
 The Model 50's type certificate was awarded in 1951, and production began the same year.
 The Twin Bonanza is one of only a few light twin-engined civil aircraft certificated in the utility category, and was the first production light aircraft to feature shoulder belts.

 Despite its name, the Twin Bonanza is a substantially larger and heavier aircraft that is mostly dissimilar to the single-engined Bonanza; the only major shared parts are the front fuselage sides and windows, and on early models, the main cabin door.
 The Twin Bonanza fuselage is 12 in wider than that of the Bonanza.

 The United States Army adopted the Twin Bonanza as the L-23 Seminole utility transport, making it the largest fixed-wing aircraft in its inventory at that time.
 According to Ralph Harmon, the airplane's designer, during an initial demonstration flight for the Army, Beechcraft test pilot Claude Palmer crashed while trying to land over a 50 ft tree line with the aircraft full of soldiers and sandbags.
 Everyone on board walked away from the crash.
 The Army was impressed with the structural strength of the Twin Bonanza, eventually purchasing 216 of the 994 examples produced.
 It was also the first twin-engined aircraft in its class to be offered to the business market, but the Korean War was raging in the early 1950s and the US Army took almost the entire production for 1952 and 1953.

 The Beechcraft Model 65 Queen Air and Model 90 King Air are both direct descendants of the Model 50 Twin Bonanza.
 All three aircraft share the same basic wing design, as well as landing gear, flaps, instrument panels, fuel cells, and more.
 The Queen Air added a larger cabin to the design, while the later King Air added turbine power and pressurization.
 Twin Bonanza production ended in 1963 while the King Air was under development.